gudzpoz/luajava/docs/api.md

 ## Extra Lua Types

-We provide three extra `userdata` types that correspond three Java concepts.
+We provide three extra `userdata` types that correspond to three Java concepts.
 We use their abbreviations in the following documentation.

 |              | [Java classes](#jclass-type) | [Java objects](#jobject-type) | [Java arrays](#jarray-type) |
 |--------------|:----------------------------:|:-----------------------------:|:----------------------------|